Responding to VUCA

 - Uncertainty amplifies Unwillingness, Understanding dampens the impact of that Unwillingness

 - Complexity amplifies unintended Consequences, Containment dampens the impact of those unintended Consequences

 - Ambiguity amplifies Assumptions, Agility dampens the impact of those Assumptions

 What Can I Do?

-Leading in the midst of uncertainty and VUCA requires personal characteristics not usually rewarded in our traditional business world (we explore these through various perspectives including the lens of Aikido), and new leadership and management skills that are beginning to be rewarded (or traditional skills being used in a different way).
+Leading in the midst of Uncertainty and VUCA requires personal characteristics not usually rewarded in our traditional business world as well as new leadership and management skills that fortunately are beginning to be rewarded (along with traditional skills being used in a different way).
 They include:

 - Embrace the benefits of not knowing

 - Make friends with ambiguity

 - Find security in being ready, instead of being right